QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/abstract-factory.md

 This is a factory of factories where we code each method creating a factory (like we were doing in ``Factory``).

-* ✅ : good isolation
+* ✅ : good separation, great isolation
 * 🚫 : too much code and maybe too complex

 <hr class="sl">